 Key Focus Areas of ISO 9001 and IATF 16949

-Since IATF 16494 is based on ISO 9001, you expect there to be considerable similarity in requirements.
-And, both emphasize the following focus areas: organizational context, leadership, planning, support, operation, evaluation, and improvement.
+Since IATF 16494 is based on ISO 9001, it’s apparent that there would be considerable similarity in requirements.
+Both emphasize the following focus areas: organizational context, leadership, planning, support, operation, evaluation, and improvement.

 Contextualizing your organization’s operations means understanding the needs and expectations of all interested parties.

-Under leadership, both establish the need for commitment as well as clearly outlined policies, organizational roles, and final authorities.
+Under leadership, both standards establish the need for commitment and clearly outlined policies, organizational roles, and final authorities.